-Judy J. Johnson, PhD, is a psychology professor at Mount Royal University, Calgary, Alberta.
+Judy J. Johnson, PhD, is Psychology Professor Emerita at Mount Royal University, Calgary, Alberta.
 Her ongoing research expands on her MSc thesis and PhD dissertation, both of which investigated the nature and measurement of dogmatism.
-She is a chartered clinical psychologist with the College of Alberta Psychologists, Edmonton, AB.
+She is a registered clinical psychologist with the College of Alberta Psychologists, Edmonton, AB.

 In 1999, Judy Johnson completed a Fellowship at the Albert Ellis Institute in New York, which specializes in Rational-Emotive Behavior Therapy.
 Prior to her tenured position at Mount Royal University, she was the supervisor of an out-patient therapy program at the Holy Cross Hospital, Calgary, AB.